What is it?

 - try relaxing activities — quiet music, reading

-- same bedtime every night, even on weekends, holidays and vacations
+- have the same bedtime every night (even on weekends, holidays and vacations)

-- a comfortable bedroom — dark, quiet and not too warm or cool
+- keep the bedroom comfortable — dark, quiet and not too warm

 - a healthy diet – Canada’s Food Guide has information on healthy eating in different languages

-- for additional healthy living tips and strategies check out our Healthy Living Toolkit for Families
+For additional healthy living tips and strategies check out our Healthy Living section.

 Where to from here?

-- Talk to your doctor, general practitioner, or pediatrician.
+- Talk to your family doctor.
 They may be able to diagnose and treat ADHD.
-You and your child may be referred to a specialist, such as a psychiatrist (your doctor can help with this referral process).
+You and your child may be referred to a specialist for an ADHD assessment, such as a pediatrician, psychiatrist, or psychologist.
+For more about how your family doctor can help and where you may be referred, click here.